BrandonVex/100DaysofPython/README.md

     <ul>
       <li>More complex programs</li>
       <li>Introduction to data structures and algorithms</li>
+      <li>Introduction into OOP programming</li>
       <li><strong>Completed Projects:</strong>
         <ul>
-          <li>Blackjack Project: A command-line game simulating the classic card game.</li>
+          <li>Blackjack Project: Built a command-line version of the Blackjack card game, where users can play against a dealer, implementing card shuffling, scoring, and conditional logic to manage the flow of the game.</li>
-          <li>Coffee Machine Project: A simulation of a coffee machine with functionalities to select and brew different types of coffee.</li>
+          <li>Coffee Machine Project: Simulated a coffee machine with functionalities for selecting and brewing different types of coffee, managing resources (water, coffee, milk), and handling transactions, reinforcing the use of functions, loops, and dictionaries.</li>
-          <li>Turtle Race Project: Using the Turtle Python package to create a race using OOP programming methods.</li>
-          <li>Snake Game: Using multiple files, classes, class inhertiance and slicing to create the popular snake game</li>
-          <li>Pong: Learned how to use OOP programming to bounce a ball and concurrently keep track of score</li>
+          <li>Turtle Race Project: Developed a race simulation using the Turtle graphics library in Python, where users can bet on turtles, and the race outcome is determined by random movement, introducing object-oriented programming concepts.</li>
+          <li>Snake Project: Implemented the classic Snake game using OOP principles, where the snake grows longer as it eats food, with collision detection and score tracking, spread across multiple files with classes for the snake, food, and game logic.</li>
+          <li>Pong Project: Created a two-player Pong game using OOP in Python, where players control paddles to bounce a ball back and forth, with scoring and ball speed adjustments, emphasizing game loop management and class interaction.</li>
         </ul>
       </li>
     </ul>